Remune

 Remune is a therapeutic HIV/AIDS vaccine that has completed over 25 clinical studies to date and shows a robust mechanism of action restoring white blood cell counts in CD4 and CD8 T cells by reducing viral load and increasing immunity.

-The FDA is currently reviewing IRBP's BLA (biologics licensing application) for therapeutic treatment in people with HIV.
+The FDA is currently reviewing IRBP's BLA (biologics license application) for treatment in people with HIV.
 Once the FDA approves the BLA, Remune will be the first therapeutic HIV vaccine brought to market.

 IRBP is set to submit its BLA with the FDA in early 2014.
 REMUNE granted FDA Pediatric Orphan Designation on Feb 14th 2014.

 Vaccine design

-Remune is made of beta-propiolactone inactive HIV-1 which has been irradiated to destroy the viral genome.
+Remune is made of beta-propiolactone-inactivated HIV-1 which has been irradiated to destroy the viral genome.
 The vaccine, however, does not contain gp120 surface antigen as it falls off on fixation of HIV-1.

-As a result, only gp41 is remaining on the virion surface.
+As a result, only gp41 remains on the virion surface.
 The initial clinical trial demonstrated a significant difference in clinical benefit between the Remune vaccine and placebo with a decline in viral load (p < 0.05) and HIV-1 lymphocyte proliferation (p < 0.001) both favoring the Remune Group.

-The International AIDS Vaccine Research (IAVA) issued a report on "Whole Killed AIDS Vaccines" in 1999 reviewing a diverse aspect of the killed virus approach.
+The International AIDS Vaccine Research (IAVI) issued a report on "Whole Killed AIDS Vaccines" in 1999 reviewing a diverse aspect of the killed virus approach.